jeremy-rifkin/libassert/README.md

 User defined types custom stringification can be provided with either a ``operator<<(ostream&, ...)` overload or through a library customization point.

-Customization point: ADL-resolved `std::string stringify(const T& p, asserts::detail::literal_format)`.
+Customization point: ADL-resolved `std::string stringify(const T& p, libassert::detail::literal_format)`.
 I.e., declare
 a function with this signature for your type in the namespace of your type `T`.

-`asserts::detail::literal_format` is an enum class containing `character, dec, hex, octal, binary, none`, it's used for formatting of ints and floats but it's part of all stringify signatures, you can ignore it.
+`libassert::detail::literal_format` is an enum class containing `character, dec, hex, octal, binary, none`, it's used for formatting of ints and floats but it's part of all stringify signatures, you can ignore it.
 It also helps the library's customization point not interfere with any other functions named `stringify`.